CletsyMedia/group1_project/README.md

-# Simple Static Login Page
+# Simple Static Login Page Group 0

 This is a simple login system implemented using HTML and CSS for the frontend.
 It allows users to input their username and password just for demonstration.